 What will metro Atlanta be like in 50 years?
 What are the key issues, trends and opportunities to consider in helping to make our region thrive in the future?

 Thus far the project has convened forums on seven different issues of importance to the long range future.
-Check them out here.
+More on the project here.